 BSN, Nursing, Bloomsburg University, 1987

-Dr. Spigelmyer received her BSN from Bloomsburg University in Pennsylvania, School Nurse Certification from Millersville University in Pennsylvania, MS as a Clinical Nurse Specialist in Public and Community Health from The Pennsylvania State University, and her PhD in Nursing with a concentration in gerontology from The Pennsylvania State University.
+Dr. Spigelmyer received her BSN from Bloomsburg University in Pennsylvania, School Nurse Certification from Millersville University in Pennsylvania, MS as a Clinical Nurse Specialist in Public and Community Health from The Pennsylvania State University, and her PhD in Nursing with a minor concentration in gerontology from The Pennsylvania State University.

 May 2015 - Dissertation

 "Resistiveness to Care as Experienced by Family Caregivers Assisting People with Dementia"

 (PI) Pamela Spigelmyer

 Partially Funded by: Beta Sigma Chapter of Sigma Theta Tau International ($500)